slro/mflod/mflod/crypto/README.md

 The minimal required size of RSA keypair for both sender and recipient is 1024 bits.
 The recommended size of RSA keypair is at least 2048 bits.

+In case of a usage of PGP RSA keypairs the actual public and secret key information must be extracted from PGP containers.
+The signature creation and encryption routines **cannot be preformed** by PGP software suit.
+The reason for it is a leakage of meta-information about a keypair owner in PGP software (ID, email etc).